-Migraine headaches, which affect up to 17% of women and 6% of men, can be triggered by hormonal changes (especially in women), certain foods (like alcohol, cheese, chocolate, MSG, etc.), strong sensory stimuli (bright lights, loud noises, strong odours, etc.), physical exertion and stress.
+The proportion of women and men that suffer from migraine is 17% and 6% respectively.
+Migraines may be triggered by hormonal changes (especially for women), certain foods (such as alcohol, cheese, chocolate, MSG, etc.), strong sensory stimulation (bright light, noise, strong smell, etc.), excessive physical exertion and stress, etc.

 What is the chiropractic treatment approach for headaches?

-- Pain reduction - For both acute and chronic pain, the goal of treatment initially would be to reduce the pain, or to “break the pain cycle”.
+- Pain reduction - For both acute and chronic headache, the initial goal of treatment initially would be to reduce the pain, or to “break the pain cycle”.
 As the pain level is reduced, the muscles will relax, reversing the pain cycle.

 - Restore normal joint mechanics – Depending on the examination findings, your chiropractor will then adjust (manipulate) the vertebral joints that are misaligned (subluxated) to restore proper movement within the joints.
 This may take place on the first treatment or on any subsequent treatments as deemed necessary.

 - Improve flexibility and strength – Especially for tension-type headaches, it is important to improve the flexibility of the joints and muscles.
 Your chiropractor will advise you on appropriate stretching and strengthening exercises according to your physical needs and fitness level.